 My amateur radio station is located at my home QTH in Randolph Center, Vermont.
 It is operated via computer from any location, including home, using client/server software of my own design and Skype.
 For the most part, remote operations take place from our second home in Malibu, California.

 At present my amateur radio station is built around the Yaesu FTdx-5000MP transceiver and its companion VL-1000 Quadra linear amplifier.
 W1KOK can transmit with 1250 watts of power in the 160, 80, 40, 20, 17, 15, 12, 10 and 6 meter bands using SSB and CW, as well as 200 watts on 30 CW.
 Each of these bands is connected to a simple vertical antenna except 160, which uses an inverted V up 50 feet.
 We also operate occasionally on 60m.

 (VL-1000 Quadra linear amplifier, with solenoids to activate buttons-- As seen via Skype webcam)

 The server runs on a Macintosh Mac Mini computer in the shack which has RS-232 serial connections to the radio, the KAM, and a USB connection to an Arduino.
 The server is a fairly simple piece of software written in Xojo (formerly RealBasic).
 Whatever it hears on one of the ports (radio, KAM or Arduino) the server passes on to the client.
 Whatever it hears from the client, it passes on to the appropriate device.
 Virtually no processing is done by the server.
-The Arduino automatically selects the right antenna for each band, and the pans the webcams.
+The Arduino is currently used to active solenoids which activate the ANT, TUNER, and TUNE functions of the linear.

 (The client application which can control virtually every function of the station - functionality trumps beauty!)

 The client, a Xojo application running on the user's Macintosh, reflects the current state of the radio on the user's screen and, in response to user input sends commands to the radio and the Arduino via the server.